 36. How to win a Pulitzer Prize and have a documentary film produced about you: Art Cullen, the Storm Lake Times, will address the whole group on Monday afternoon.
 Here’s Julie Gammack’s column about “Storm Lake” and Art Cullen.
 Art Cullen.

-37. Finding Your Voice, telling tough truths.
+37. Commentary: Finding Your Voice, telling tough truths.
 Developing the three key ingredients to write a good opinion column.
-Rekha Basu
+Rekha Basu.

 38. Sometimes it takes the right music.
 We all get writer’s block, and sitting at the keyboard and staring at the screen isn’t usually the way to overcome it.
 You may need to get out of your head and stop overthinking things.
 Rekha Basu